 For more specific information about how to best prepare for your embryo transfer, talk to your reproductive endocrinologist.

-While doing the above cannot ensure you a successful conception and pregnancy, have faith and trust in your fertility doctors.
+While doing the above cannot totally ensure you a successful conception and pregnancy, have faith and trust in your fertility doctors.
 You’re in capable, experienced hands, and it’s important to have trust in the process!

 After the procedure, you'll need to rest at the doctor’s office for about 20 minutes.
 When you leave, you’ll be advised to continue bed rest at home or at a nearby hotel, depending on how far away you reside.